Matin-M/Matin-M/README.md

 My name is Matin and I am currently a senior at Arizona State University studying Computer Science.

 - 🛠 My skills: iOS and distributed web service development.
 - 👨‍💻 My experience: Former software development engineering intern at Transperfect and Bioinformaticist at Stanford University's School of Medicine.
-I'm also the creator of StockTrack, an iOS application that allows users to monitor certain stocks, ETFs, Mutual Funds, and global market indecies.
+I'm also the creator of StockTrack, an iOS application that allows users to monitor the performance of stocks, ETFs, Mutual Funds, and global market indecies.
 - 📫 How to reach me: mmassou1@asu.edu

 My GitHub Stats: